TheKohan/kohan-astro-blog/src/content/posts/markdown-reader-astro-rehype-pretty-code.md

 └── tsconfig.json
 ```

-Now lets write some astro!
-This will be a simple html page with `</slot>` in which markup will be rendered.
+Now, let's write some Astro!
+This will be a simple HTML page with `</slot>` tag where the markup will be rendered.

 ```astro title="layout.astro" showLineNumbers
 ---